emilyriederer/Rtistic/README.md

 Including a logo or image in a self-contained RMarkdown requires translating that image into a text representation (called a URI).
 This folder helps users to abstract that process with the following files:

-- `my-footer-template.html`: Defines a combination of HTML code and a special `{LOGO}` placeholder
+- `footer-template-test.html`: Defines a combination of HTML code and a special `{LOGO}` placeholder
-- `my-logo.png`: An example logo.
+- `logo-test.png`: An example logo.
 Additional logos can be kept here for convenience and package reproducibility
 - `generate-footer-logo.R`: A script that defines a function to convert footer template and logo files to a final footer file

 ### Boilerplate Code to Edit

 Boilerplate package code exists in the `R/` and `inst/` directories:

-- `my-gg-palette.R`: Defines colors of choice and uses them to create discrete (fixed number, interpolated, and opinionated) and continuous (monotonic and diverging) color palettes
+- `gg-palette-test.R`: Defines colors of choice and uses them to create discrete (fixed number, interpolated, and opinionated) and continuous (monotonic and diverging) color palettes
-- `my-gg-theme.R`: Defines theme function for custom `ggplot2`s
+- `gg-theme-test.R`: Defines theme function for custom `ggplot2`s
-- `my-html-format.R`: Defines render function for custom RMarkdown themes.
+- `rmd-html-test.R`: Defines render function for custom RMarkdown themes.
 This depends upon:
-  + `inst/rmarkdown/resources/footer.html`: Custom HTML footer for inclusion in RMarkdown
+  + `inst/rmarkdown/resources/footer-test.html`: Custom HTML footer for inclusion in RMarkdown
-  + `inst/rmarkdown/resources/logo.png`: Custom logo for inclusion in RMarkdown footer
+  + `inst/rmarkdown/resources/html-styles-test.css`: Custom CSS to style RMarkdown
+- `rmd-slides-test.R`: Defines render function for custom `xaringan` themes.
+This depends upon:
-  + `inst/rmarkdown/resources/styles.css`: Custom CSS to style RMarkdown
+  + `inst/rmarkdown/resouces/slide-styles-test.css`: Custom CSS to style slides

 Boilerplate code also exists in the `vignettes/` directory:

-- `my-gg-theme-vignette.R`: contains an array of basic plots to demonstrate the new themes created
+- `gg-palette-test.Rmd`: contains an array of basic plots to demonstrate the new palette and scales created
+- `gg-theme-test.Rmd`: demonstrates the effect of a custom theme on a plot, optionally paired with any of the custom palettes

 These are the files that participants should ultimately save under new names, edit, and PR back to the package.
 Other files should not be edited.